rstatsinger/contrast-java-webgoat-docker/README.md

 # Security Observability: Hands-On Lab using Contrast Security, Docker, and WebGoat

-This lab uses Contrast Security with a deliberately insecure Java application called WebGoat to jumpstart your DevSecOps journey, hands-on.
+This lab uses Contrast Security with a deliberately insecure Java application called WebGoat.
 Contrast injects security instrumentation into applications at runtime, letting you:

 - observe and remediate vulnerabilities as they are manifest, in both custom code and libraries
 - detect and block attacks